 On this website, I have covered a ton of paid apps, and that’s because in general, paid apps tend to offer more when compared to free apps.
-However, that does not mean that there are no good free apps out there.
+However, that does not mean that there are no good free apps worth using.
 In fact, there are a ton of them.
-That’s why it is going to be a long article as I am bringing a list of 35 best free apps you can get for your Mac right now.
+That’s why it is going to be a long article as I am bringing a list of 30 best free apps you can get for your Mac right now.
 Some of the apps on this list are evergreen and you most probably already have them installed on your device.
 But some of them are entirely new.
 Well, at least they are new to me and that’s the beauty of it.
 No matter, how old an app is, it is new for somebody out there.
-That said, no matter how avid a Mac user you are, I can bet that you will find new Mac apps in this article that you have never heard of before.
 So, open your Macs and get ready to download these awesome free Mac apps.

 While most of the apps in this list are free, some of them offer a paid option.
 That being said, when it comes to paid apps, I have only included those options that offer a generous free tier.
 I am using free versions of all the apps (that offer paid options) and find them suitable for most users.
 No app with a free trial or heavily restricted free tier has been included.

 Password management is something people ignore.
 Since passwords are hard to remember and most third-party password managers charge a hefty monthly subscription fee, not everyone is aboard the train.
 If you also want to fortify your online security by using strong passwords, but cannot afford the monthly subscription pricing, you should check out Bitwarden.
 Since LastPass removed its generous free plan, I searched for a free replacement, and that’s when I found Bitwarden.